corrado1982/Science-Museum/README.md

 This is a website for a museum that target audience of primary and middle school children and families with young children.
 Should be informative and appealing and attracting for both middle school pupils and their parents.
+The website don't contain any kind of interactions and has only informations of the museum.

-Is made with HTML and CSS
+- Is made with HTML and CSS.
+- It has 6 pages that is possible to reach from the navigation menu than turn to be an hamburger menu on small screen.

 ## Built with

 - HTML
 - CSS
-- Javascript

 ## Getting Started